MKhadijatO/MKhadijatO/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on zuri task
+👩‍💻 I'm currently ...

 🧠 I'm currently learning fullstack node js

 👯‍♀️ I'm looking to collaborate on real projects

-🤔 I'm looking for help with backend languages
+🤔 I'm looking for help with js framework and backend languages

 💬 Ask me about my journey

 📫 reach me on email: muhammadkhadijato@gmail.com

-😄 Pronuns: "She" of course
+😄 Pronouns: "She" of course

 ⚡️ Fun fact: Google it?